edgarrmondragon/citric/README.md

 )
 ```

+### Custom `requests` session

-It's possible to use a different session factory to make requests.
+It's possible to use a custom session object to make requests.
 For example, to cache the requests
 and reduce the load on your server in read-intensive applications, you can use
 [`request_cache`](https://requests-cache.readthedocs.io):